OmarMiniesy/Notes/Cribl/Cribl Stream/Pipelines, Functions, Packs.md

 ### General Notes

-Pipelines are present after [[Routes]], there are optional pipelines:
+Pipelines sit after [[Routes]].
+There are also optional pipelines that run outside the main routing flow:
-- Preprocessing used to normalize the data before it gets sent to the routes.
+- **Preprocessing**: Normalizes data before it reaches the routes.
-- Postprocessing used to modify/normalize the data before it gets sent to the destinations.
+- **Postprocessing**: Modifies or normalizes data after routing, before it is sent to the destinations.

 Inside the pipelines, are *functions* that can be used to perform actions on the data and process it.
 - There are also *packs* that are pre-configured configurations and actions that can be used directly to simplify making configurations and changes.